 Part of the City Was Once Underwater

-Millions of years ago, the area that is now Hamilton was actually under water.
-In fact, the top of the Hamilton Mountain was at the bottom of a sea!
+Millions of years ago, the area that is now Hamilton was actually underwater.
+In fact, the top of Hamilton Mountain was at the bottom of the sea!
 How’s that for strange?
+It’s safe to say that the city is more than habitable and above water today, but it still boasts over 100 waterfalls to this day for those looking for a day of outdoor exploration.

 Home of the First Tim Hortons

-Any Canadian will appreciate the fact that Tim Hortons opened its very first store in Hamilton back in 1964.
-Our country’s beloved donut and coffee shop grew right here at home to become the biggest and most popular coffee spot in all of Canada.
-Feeling patriotic?
+The National Hockey League legend, Tim Horton, opened the first ever Tim Hortons store right in Hamilton in 1964.
+Since then, our country’s beloved donut and coffee shop has grown to become the biggest and most popular coffee spot in all of Canada, with locations expanding worldwide.

 Gore Park was the First Public Square

-The town of Hamilton was conceived by George Hamilton shortly after the war of 1812.
+The town of Hamilton was established by George Hamilton shortly after the war of 1812.
 He named Gore Park the public square for the new settlement, which to this day still remains the center of the city.
+Today, a monument stands to commemorate Hamilton residents who served in the First World War.

 The Hamilton Spectator Has Been Around Since 1846